Northern Ireland

 Thanking residents and road users for their patience during the “essential infrastructure work,” he also appealed for drivers to drive carefully around work areas and to obey temporary traffic controls to ensure the safety of workers.

-Northern Ireland Minister for Infrastructure John O’Dowd had considered the report
+Northern Ireland Minister for Infrastructure John O’Dowd wrote to the chief constable asking the police to intervene

-Northern Ireland Minister for Infrastructure John O’Dowd had considered the report (Liam McBurney/PA)
+Northern Ireland Minister for Infrastructure John O’Dowd wrote to the chief constable asking the police to intervene (Liam McBurney/PA)

 The Department has also published their intention to stop-up two lengths of the bypass and prevent right turns at two locations.